About the Tutorial

 Press Continue to read about "upset, anger and rage."
 You are not yet agreeing to do the tutorial.

 Throughout the tutorial we make a distinction between talking and communicating.
-Whereas talking produces more of the same less-than-desirable results, communication always produces mutual satisfaction.

 Quite often the mind will destroy itself to be right, to punish another, so as to make someone (a parent) wrong.